xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 _Prices & Inventory_

 *   **Memberships**: Membership levels to which this product should be available.
 Non-members and users belonging to other membership levels will not be able to see the product on the storefront.
+For more info on memberships in X-Cart, see the section {% link "User membership levels" ref_RXsgxNSm %} of this manual.

 *   **Tax class**: The tax class to which the product belongs (Defines what taxes should be applied to the product).
 For more info on tax classes, see: {% link "Setting up tax classes" ref_pAWOdG8N %}.